Advertiser Disclosure

 Uber Eats’ top advantages for drivers include not requiring a car to work on the platform, potentially attractive pay, delivery fees proportional to distance, and demand pricing during busy periods.

 • Pay Can Be Attractive.
-Uber Eats brags that its delivery people can make $25 or more per hour, including tips.
-Although this isn’t guaranteed, and you probably shouldn’t expect to earn so much on your very first shift, your earning power is higher here than in most other service-industry jobs — and on many competing grocery food delivery services.
+Making an average of $18 an hour, including tips, isn’t bad for delivering food.
+Although this isn’t guaranteed, and you probably shouldn’t expect to earn so much on your first shift, your earning power is higher here than in most other service-industry jobs — and on many competing grocery food delivery services.

 • Delivery Fees May Rise With Delivery Distance.
 To account for higher out-of-pocket fuel costs and greater time investments, Uber Eats may compensate delivery people more for longer deliveries, increasing the likelihood they’ll accept out-of-the-way jobs.
-Some competing platforms’ delivery fees are proportional to the size of the order, not the distance.
+Some competing platforms’ delivery fees are proportional to the order size, not the distance.
 That means drivers on long-distance deliveries must hope for higher tips, which aren’t always forthcoming.

-• Demand Pricing Is an Additional Earning Incentive.
+• Surge Pricing Is an Additional Earning Incentive.
 Uber Eats pricing changes in response to demand, offering a powerful incentive for idle drivers to get out to delivery hot spots during peak hours and make money.
-By jacking up delivery fees by 50% or more, Uber Eats ensures its workers are compensated fairly during rush periods when they have to work harder.
-It also increases the likelihood of faster delivery for customers because there are more drivers on the clock.
+By jacking up delivery fees, Uber Eats ensures its workers are compensated fairly during rush periods when they have to work harder.
+It also increases the likelihood of faster delivery for customers because more drivers are on the clock.

 Disadvantage of Uber Eats